Can You Keep the Same Car Insurance from One State If You Move to Another State?

 So you’re moving to a new state.
-Are you able to keep the same car insurance from your old state when moving to a new state?
+Can you keep the same car insurance from your old state when moving to a new state?
 Today, we’re explaining everything you need to know about car insurance requirements between states.

 No, You Typically Cannot Keep the Same Exact Car Insurance Policy in a New State

-If you’re moving out of state, then you almost always need to get new car insurance.
+If you’re moving out of state, you almost always need new car insurance.

-State laws typically require you to register your vehicle in your new state within 30 to 90 days.
-Use these days to shop for car insurance in your new state, or to inform your current insurance company about the move.
+State laws typically require registering your vehicle in your new state within 30 to 90 days.
+Use these days to shop for car insurance in your new state or to inform your current insurance company about the move.

 It’s important to remember that you should not cancel your old car insurance policy before setting up your new one.
 Many drivers have inadvertently caused their car insurance to lapse because they canceled their old policy before getting a new policy.
 Driving without car insurance is illegal, risky, and very costly if you get into an accident.

 States Have Different Auto Insurance Laws